laracasts/Integrated/readme.md

 # Integrated

-> Please note this is still early in development.
+> Please note: while all the tests are returning green, this package is still early in development.
+If you use it and come across any quirks, please do open an issue or PR to let me know.

 ## Usage